 Equal Opportunity in Purchasing and Contracting

-The Human Relations Commission (HRC) in collaboration with the Human Relations Office (HRO) enforces Chapter 2-119 of the City Code providing for equal opportunity in purchasing and contracting.
-Chapter 2-119 was enacted to ensure equal employment opportunity in connection with the expenditure of public moneys.
+The Human Relations Commission (HRC) in collaboration with the Office of Human Rights and Equity (OHRE) enforces Chapter 2-119 of the City Code providing for equal opportunity in purchasing and contracting.
+Chapter 2-119 was enacted to ensure equal employment opportunity in connection with the expenditure of public money.

-The HRC and HRO’s administration of Chapter 2-119 is carried out through:
+The HRC and OHRE’s administration of Chapter 2-119 is carried out through:

 - Certification of vendors and contractors who expect to exceed specific financial thresholds.